Harry Panayiotou: Later career

 After a spell playing in Gibraltar for Bruno's Magpies, Panayiotou joined Maltese Premier League side Sirens in January 2024, making his debut in a defeat to Valletta.
 He scored one goal from 13 games in the 2023–24 season.

 Panayiotou signed a short-term deal with NIFL Premiership side Larne on 13 January 2025.
 He said he was "here to win trophies".
 He played two games in the remainder of the 2024–25 season.

 On 20 August 2025, Panayiotou signed for National League club Morecambe.
+Morecambe were relegated at the end of the 2025–26 season, and he was released upon the expiry of his contract.

+On 11 September 2026, Panayiotou signed for National League South side Hemel Hempstead Town.
+The following day, he made his debut as a half-time substitute against Tonbridge Angels, scoring the equaliser in a 1–1 draw.

 International career

 On 8 October 2014, Panayiotou scored on his debut for Saint Kitts and Nevis in their Caribbean Cup qualifying defeat to Barbados at Stade Sylvio Cator in Port-au-Prince, Haiti.

 On 26 March 2015, he scored a hat-trick beginning with a penalty in the second leg of a World Cup first qualifying round tie against the Turks and Caicos Islands at the TCIFA National Academy in Providenciales; Saint Kitts and Nevis won the match 6–2 for a 12–4 aggregate victory.
 On 26 March 2016, he scored in a 2–0 win over Aruba which secured passage into the second round of qualification for the 2017 Caribbean Cup.
 This also meant he broke an 85-year Leicester City club record previously held by England's Ernie Hine – the Foxes' all-time leading goalscorer at international level.
+On 30 March 2026, he scored in a 4–2 win over the Solomon Islands in the third place play-off match of the 2026 FIFA Series.